TeamFAPS/PSVita-RE-tools/README.md

 Confirmed working between 3.50 and 3.67.
 Will need some changes for lower FWs (sceMotionDevGetEvaInfo is only on FW >= 3.50).

-Credits: TheFloW for the kernel exploit.
-CelesteBlue for the many improvements, Mathieulh and LemonHaze for SceNgsUser code.
+Credits: TheFloW for the kernel exploit, CelesteBlue for the many improvements, Mathieulh and LemonHaze for SceNgsUser code.

 kdump-extract - by @dots-tb
 ---